Living

 • Shop Class as Soulcraft — Matthew B. Crawford.
 2009.
 A philosopher-turned-motorcycle-mechanic’s case for the manual trades as morally and intellectually serious work.

 • The Right to Repair — Aaron Perzanowski.
 2022.
-A legal history of how manufacturers came to control post-sale ownership, and what right-to-repair movements are trying to reclaim.
+A legal history of how manufacturers came to control what we do with the things we buy, and what the right-to-repair movement is trying to take back.

 • Free Software, Free Society — Richard M. Stallman.
 2002.
 Collected essays on the four freedoms and the philosophy behind the GNU project.